GET - On Google Play

 Jade Pass Trail, Mt.
 Revelstoke Photo: Kim Walker

-Outdoor enthusiasts can play an important role in reducing man caused fires.
-Discarded cigarette butts, campfires, hot exhaust pipes coming into contact with dry grass and vegetation, power tools (such as chainsaws), candles or mosquito coils and even discarded glass can all ignite a wildfire.
+Outdoor enthusiasts can play an important role in reducing human caused fires.
+Discarded cigarette butts, campfires, hot exhaust pipes coming into contact with dry grass and vegetation, power tools (such as chainsaws), candles or mosquito coils and even discarded glass can all ignite and start a wildfire.

 Motorized vehicles, particularly All-Terrain Vehicles (ATVs) and dirt bikes, can produce a significant amount of heat from their exhaust systems.
 This heat can be enough to spark a wildfire.
 Avoid operating any motorized vehicle in tall grass and vegetation when the weather is hot and dry.

 Campfire regulations are seasonal and vary from region to region.
 During the summer months forest fires are a very real danger and bans are put in place in the dryer areas.
 For detailed regional information about fire regulations, contact the BC Wildfire Service or their Information Line at 1-888-336-7378.
 Always check with a local BC Visitor Centre, as local regulations always supersede those of the BC Wildfire Service.

 Remember if you see a fire or columns of smoke report the incident to 1-800-663-5555 or *5555 from a cell phone.